lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-Check the submitted requests FIFO, if it has a request in it then at least one requests is in process:
+The submitted requests FIFO size is checked, if it has a request in it then at least one requests is in process:

 ```cpp
 	// request is in progress if number of outstanding requests is > 0